 Draft in progress

 The BA major in theatre and performance is designed for the intellectually curious and creative student whose interests, while including traditional theatre, extend into making new and cutting-edge theatrical and interdisciplinary work.
-The program is also designed to attract students who possess an entrepreneurial spirit and the ability to creatively address the challenges of mounting exciting work with limited resources.
+The program combines academic scholarship and artistic practice, with particular emphasis on theatre as a forum for collaboration, experimentation, and social engagement.

 Working Onstage and Backstage

 Students are encouraged to experience many aspects of theatrical production, and this BA program provides many opportunities to audition for roles and to work in a variety of capacities backstage in student- and faculty-directed productions.
 Enterprising students who have taken the necessary courses may write, design, direct, or perform in their own original productions, often as part of a senior project.
 Students receive academic credit for fulfilling the mandatory production crew requirement, as well as for participating as actors, designers, or stage managers in faculty-directed productions.
 Outstanding students may have the opportunity to assist on a BFA or BA production as a dramaturg or assistant director.

 Students are encouraged to take advantage of study abroad opportunities, since being socially conscious and globally aware is vitally important in today’s interconnected world.
 To broaden their knowledge, students are also encouraged to pursue relevant courses in other disciplines, such as anthropology, art history, arts management, cinema studies, dance, gender studies, literature, media, sociology, and the visual arts.
 Through a broad range of courses and experiences, students will develop unique perspectives on the relationship between theatre, performance, and society.